wp-plugins/manage-issue-based-magazine/readme.txt

 Transform your website from a "boring blog" into a "mesmerizing magazine".

-And do it easily with the Issue Based Magazine plugin brought to you by PurpleMAD,
+And do it easily with the Issue Based Magazine plugin brought to you by PurpleMAD.

 Managing online magazines has never been simpler.
 You don't need to know a word of code, yet you can create a stylish and stunning magazine that makes the right impact on your target audience.